 - Providing a solid methodology – When you’re selling website design, you’re not just providing them with a service.
 You’re giving them a solution that warrants a solid methodology.
 It’s a matter of combining complementary services.

 - Simplify the process – As you need a lot of collaboration in doing web design, the process often takes weeks to get one mockup created.
-In our case, we want partners to maximize their agency potential by providing premium web design mock-ups and customizable web design proposals.
+In our case, we want partners to maximize their agency potential by providing premium web design mock-ups and customizable web design proposals with our online Proposal Builder.

 4. Start Selling Web Design (and Offer More Value!)